sylkenio/nextjango/README.md

 npx nextjango init
 ```

-The CLI will prompt you to select a package manager if none is detected (use the arrow keys).
+🧙 The CLI will guide you to select a package manager with the arrow keys if none is found.

 You can also specify one manually: